jgrugru/GameFaceOn/README.md

 # GameFaceOn
-A repository used to get familiar with pygame.
+A repository for using the pygame library.